 A solar system has similarly large disjuncts between stars, planets and what immediately surrounds them, causing a time contraction which makes their movements coordinated in an effectively instantaneous way.

 What insights can we gain from the fact that increases in energy at constant distance will result in time contraction?
 If subatomic wavicle cores contain almost as much energy as the macroatomic structures they comprise, this means that time contraction is not simply a nanoscale phenomenon but permeates nature.
 Earthlike matter consists of dual timescales: a quantum layer in which the interactions of high energy wavicles are time contracted enough to happen almost instantaneously even on the macroscopic scale, while the classical layer is time dilated such that events unfold much more slowly by comparison.
 Causation at the quantum scale happens almost instantaneously, and the elapsed time is faster the more high energy the matter is.
 Some of the highest energy matter on Earth is electricity, for it is made up of maximally compacted electrons.
 This high energy means that it conveys quantum entanglement effects more robustly than probably any alternate form of Earthbound matter.

-The brain with its one hundred trillion synaptic connections is an extremely powerful electric field, and so radiates quantum causation like an electron differential or electrical potential sun, seemingly entangled with surrounding matter in an instantaneous way that defies the laws of classical physics.
+The brain with its one hundred trillion synaptic connections is an extremely powerful electric field, and so radiates quantum causation like an electrically charged sun, seemingly entangled with surrounding matter in an instantaneous way that defies the laws of classical physics.
 This can perhaps explain the mystical experiences such as synchronicity that many have, and the philosophical doctrine of “all is mind” which we see surfacing throughout history.